DavidTaapy/David-Learns-Django/README.md

 The concepts covered in the project includes:

-- Creating and using applications
+- Models / Views / Templates
 - Signals

 ## Running the application